Skip to content

 • Increased productivity: Employees who feel valued, supported, and empowered throughout their journey are likelier to develop a strong emotional investment in their work and their organization’s success.
 McKinsey found that employees at organizations with high employee experience levels are often more inclined to surpass work expectations, with a 40% higher level of discretionary effort to go above and beyond the minimal amount of effort required.

-• Higher retention: A positive employee experience is crucial for retaining top talent.
+• Higher retention: Prioritizing improving your retention strategies by understanding the role positive work experiences play is crucial for retaining top talent.
 MetLife found that 87% would consider leaving a company that does not focus on their well-being.
 When employees feel valued and have opportunities for growth and development, they are more likely to stay with their organization long-term, reducing turnover costs and creating a more stable workforce.

 • Improved customer satisfaction: Employees with positive work experiences are more likely to provide exceptional customer service.
 A study by MIT Technology Review Insights in partnership with Genesys found that 95% of CEOs say that blending customer experience (CX) and EX improvements will result in positive company growth.